-The map as a representation can be regarded as a Euclidean plane in which the constructed geometric figures are regular.
-However, when interpreting these figures in terms of the Earth's surface [or some idealisation of it - for example, World Geometric System (WGS) 84], one needs to invert the original projection (which could be of a variety of types) and this distorts the neat geometric figures drawn on the map.
-The current data structures have resolved this map projection issue by stipulating idealised reference ellipsoids (such as WGS 84) as their starting point.
+of it - for example, WGS (World Geometric System) 84), one needs to invert the original projection (which could be of a variety of types) and this distorts the neat geometric figures drawn on the map.
+The current data structures have resolved this map projection issue by stipulating idealized reference ellipsoids (such as WGS 84) as their starting point.